 (http://www.vim.org/)

 This site is the main repository for Vim-related information.
 Definitely look here!
-(Bram Moolenaar (mool@oce.nl) is the author of VIM.)
+(Bram Moolenaar (mool@oce.nl) was the author of VIM.
+Sadly, Bram passed away in 2023.
+The project has been continued by Christian Brabant and a team of contributors.)Vim Development Page

 (https://vimonline.sourceforge.net)

 A page with information about the current development status of Vim.
-Vim 9.1 is the latest release version.
-Vim 5.4 is currently in development.
+Vim 9.2 is the latest release version.
 Also included at this site is information about the development of vim for Windows, and where you can get development releases of vim.
 Note that such releases are for testing only.
-If you just want to see what vim 5.x looks like, see this example screen shot of vim 5.0m.
+Here is what vim 5.0m looks like screen shot.vimhelp.org FAQ